 San Jose International Airport

-Norman Y. Mineta San José International Airport, known locally as simple San José International Airport, is a busy facility located 2.5 miles (4km) northwest of central San Jose.
-Home to Silicon Valley, San José is less a tourist destination and more of a business travel hub; the airport is also conveniently situated as an alternative to airports in Oakland and San Francisco, both 35 miles (56km) away.
+Norman Y. Mineta San Jose International Airport, known locally as simple San Jose International Airport, is a busy facility located four miles (6km) northwest of central San Jose.
+Home to Silicon Valley, San Jose is less a tourist destination and more of a business travel hub; the airport is also conveniently situated as an alternative to airports in Oakland and San Francisco, both 35 miles (56km) away.

-Flights to San José International Airport come in from destinations all over North America, including cities like Los Angeles, Boston, New York, Denver, Houston, Honolulu, Portland, San Jose de Cabo, Guadalajara, and Phoenix.
+Flights to San Jose International Airport come in from destinations all over North America, including cities such as Los Angeles, Boston, New York, Denver, Houston, Honolulu, Portland, San Jose de Cabo, Guadalajara, and Phoenix.

-The airport is located two miles (3km) north of central San José.
+The airport is located four miles (6km) northwest of San José.

 Getting to the city

 The Valley Transportation Authority (VTA) operates a special Airport Flyer service that links the airport to the Metro Light Rail Station and the Santa Clara Caltrain Station.
-It runs every 15-30 minutes between 5am and 11:30pm, with a fare of $2.
-The Terminal B VTA #10 bus stop is located at the Ground Transportation island across from Terminal B, while the Terminal A VTA #10 bus stop is located at the Ground Transportation Center across from the International Arrivals Building.
-There are also limousines available, and several hotels offer door-to-door shuttles for their guests.
+It runs every 15 to 30 minutes between 5am and 11.30pm.
+There are also limousines and taxis available, and several hotels offer door-to-door shuttles for their guests.

 Tel: +1 (408) 392 3600.

-Car rental companies can be found at the Rental Car Centre, which is serviced by a blue shuttle bus from Terminal A, and is short walking distance from Terminal B. Companies represented at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz, Fox, National, Payless, Thrifty and Zipcar.
+Car rental companies can be found at the Rental Car Centre, which is serviced by a blue shuttle bus from Terminal A, and is within short walking distance from Terminal B. Companies represented at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz, Fox, National, Payless, and Thrifty.

-Both on-demand and pre-arranged taxi services are availble from San Jose airport, from both terminals.
-Expect to pay a minimum fee of $15, which includes the first three miles (5km) and the airport service fee of $1.50.
-Beyond that, the metered rates is $3 per mile.
-Anticipate to pay anywhere from $18-20 to get to downtown San Jose, or $140-150 to downtown San Francisco.
+Both on-demand and pre-arranged taxi services are available from San Jose airport, from both terminals.
+Travellers should expect to pay a minimum fee of $15, which includes the first three miles (5km) and the airport surcharge of $1.50.
+Beyond that, the metered rate is $3 per mile.

 Transfer between terminals

-A courtesy shuttle connects terminals A and B and the parkings lots, running every 10-15 minutes, 24 hours a day.
+A courtesy shuttle connects Terminals A and B and the parkings lots, running every 7 to 10 minutes from 2.30am to 1am.

-Facilities at the airport include several restaurants and cafés, wifi access, a gift shop, ATMs, bureaux de change, a shoeshine stand, fax and telephone facilities.
+Facilities at the airport include several restaurants and cafes, WiFi access, a gift shop, ATMs, bureaux de change, lounges, and massage chairs.
 Facilities for the disabled are good.

-Flights to San José International Airport are available via Alaska Airlines, American Airlines, American Eagle, Delta, Hawaiian Airlines, JetBlue, Southwest, United, US Airways and Volaris.
+Flights to San Jose International Airport are available via Alaska Airlines, Delta, Hawaiian Airlines, JetBlue, Southwest and United.

-The airport offers free wifi in all terminals.
+The airport offers free WiFi in both terminals.